mona-piya/StackoverflowAnalysis/readme.md

 | 5    | Random Forest           | 0.83     | 0.32        | 1.31 |
 | 6    | Linear SVC              | 0.85     | 0.40        | 0.03 |

-Most models shows relatively high accuracy score(more than 80%), unfortunately, none of them has acceptable R2 values.
+Most models show relatively high accuracy scores(more than 80%), unfortunately, none of them has acceptable R2 values.
 The best model is Logistic Regression with R2 just approximately 0.4.
 It is not confidently said that Logistic Regression is a good fit to predict the salary of Data Scientists.